💰Margin Trading

 Trade

-When a user trades an amountofasset for an amountofasset, this is basically equivalent to an atomic combination of deposit and withdraw, though fees could be different:
+When a user trades an amountxi1ofi1-thasset for an amountxi2ofi2-thasset, this is basically equivalent to an atomic combination of deposit and withdraw, though fees could be different:

-Hereis the sell fee share, andis the buy fee share.
+Hereϕsis the sell fee share, andϕbis the buy fee share.

 Margin Call and Default

 For every asset, a margin quotient is set.
-The margin quotient for theasset is denoted as.
-For a particular () account, the marginal value () is the sum of the marginal values of all positions denominated in the base currency.
-For a positive (long) position, the marginal value is the position value divided by.
-For a negative (short) position, the marginal value is the position value multiplied by.
+The margin quotient for thei-thasset is denoted asmi.
+For a particular (j-th) account, the marginal value (μj) is the sum of the marginal values of all positions denominated in the base currency.
+For a positive (long) position, the marginal value is the position value divided by1+mi.
+For a negative (short) position, the marginal value is the position value multiplied by1+mi.
 Thus, the marginal value of an account could be calculated as:

 don't turn any positive (long) position into negative (short), and